Liphook: The railway era

 Railways caused the long-distance coaching trade to reduce in the village.
 The railway station became the hub of short-distance horse-drawn transport, with the blacksmiths shop in The Square flourishing until at least 1918.

 The railway was originally planned to bypass Liphook, but the Liphook Deviation amendment of the Act of Parliament altered it to its present course.
 In doing so it bisected the estate of Chiltlee Manor, a split that exists to this day.
 The northern part remained as fields and the village cricket pitch, until its requisition to become the British Army's Ordnance Supply Unit in 1939.
 After decommissioning it was sold to Sainsbury's to form the site of their shop, the Millennium Centre and several other housing developments.
-The southern part was sold to Mary Ann Robb in 1869, who built the house of Chiltlee Place and the surrounding arboretum in 1880.
+The southern part was sold to Mary Anne Robb in 1869, who built the house of Chiltlee Place and the surrounding arboretum in 1880.
 In the 1960s the site was sold to the Berg firm of builders for construction of their housing estate.

 Liphook's population grew modestly, from 1,367 in 1861 to 1,614 in 1891.
 The railway did not cause a more substantial increase, since many could not afford to pay the fare for more than an occasional excursion.
 The Kelly's Directory of 1895 shows far more shopkeepers in Liphook than Bramshott: Liphook had become the predominant centre of the Parish of Bramshott.
 A few wealthy people however saw the potential of commuter travel, notably Mary Ann Robb and London solicitor William Thomas Longbourn, who bought Foley Manor in 1859.
 He later sold it to William Barrington Tristram, a former member of the Bombay Council who built the house's Victorian extension.